ImmanuelXIV/blog/README.md

 # Basic HTML and CSS Blog
 In this repository I build a very basic web blog from scratch in HTMl and CSS.
 The blog contains only two pages - a landing/home page and one blog article page.
-The design is clean and somewhat responsive to small (412x603), medium(768x1024) and large screen sizes (>= 901px width).
+The design is clean and responsive to small, medium and large screen sizes.
 The blog looks like this:

 ![Home screen](images/home-screen.png)
 ![Blog post screen](images/blog-post-screen.png)

+Clone it and extend it as you like to learn more about HTML and CSS!

 ## Dependencies
 Download the repository and open the `index.html` file with a standard web browser such as Google Chrome.